John Carter (ER): Season 11–12

 During season 11, Carter starts building an HIV/AIDS clinic adjacent to County General, with funding from his family's charity foundation.
 It is named after his stillborn son – "The Joshua Makalo Carter Center."
 Afterward, he goes to Paris, where Kem is visiting her mother.
 They reconnect and he offers to go to Africa with her so they can start afresh.
 She hesitates but later accepts the offer.
-Dr. Carter returns to Chicago and bids adieu to his friends and colleagues.
-In a fitting ending to his career at County, Carter's last patient is a young girl whom he had delivered 11 years before when he had just been starting out.
+Carter returns to Chicago and bids farewell to his friends and colleagues.

 In season 12, Carter appears in a four-episode arc, working with a fellow doctor in Darfur, Sudan, where he is joined by Dr. Greg Pratt (Mekhi Phifer) and Debbie (Mary McCormack).
 Pratt informs him that Luka and Abby have reunited and are expecting a baby.

 Season 15

 In the season 15 episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 However, Carter's is missing; according to Haleh, he did not want to do it because it was "defacing government property."

 Carter later returns in the season 15 episode "The Beginning of the End”, in which he rejoins the ER at County General.
 He explains to Cate Banfield that he is relocating to Chicago, and is looking to pick up some shifts.
 She agrees after finding out that one of his teachers at the hospital was Mark Greene.
 He visits the Joshua Makalo Carter Center.
 At the end of the episode, it is shown that Carter is on dialysis because of amyloidosis developing from schistosomiasis, which irreparably damages Carter's remaining kidney.
 He is back in Chicago to be placed on the transplant list.
 Working in the ER once again, he is shown still to be a good doctor with good judgment, but is still catching up with the latest medicines and techniques being used in the US.
 Eventually, his condition worsens, causing him to collapse while attending to a patient.
 While being treated by Dr. Gates and Dr. Archie Morris (Scott Grimes), he goes into V-tach, but is brought back thanks to Morris's quick thinking.
 He is then transferred to Northwestern Medical Center.